rubenhortas/rubenhortas.github.io/_posts/2023-09-11-google-chrome-adprivacy.md

 You can also access this settings typing [chrome://settings/adPrivacy](chrome://settings/adPrivacy) in the address bar.

-[^1]: You can find how "Ad topics" and "Site-suggested ads" work in more depth in the "Learn more" section of each functionality.
+[^1]: You can find how "Ad topics" and "Site-suggested ads" work in more depth, in Google Chrome settings, in the "Learn more" section of each functionality.

 *Enjoy! ;)*